mindkeep/discord-ladder-bot/README.md

 - fix bugs
 - move print functions into the discordbot handlers
-- add more unit tests (the neverending TODO)
+- add more unit tests (the never ending TODO)
 - cancel challenge should not be in the history

 ## Planned features